JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

 Create an Upload Folder
 ---------------------------------
-Now we'll create the ``uploads`` folder on our storage system.
-After we create our notification, any file that is uploaded here will be analyzed automatically by our FastQC app!
+Now we'll create the ``uploads`` folder on our compute system.
+After we deploy our actor, any file that is uploaded here will be analyzed automatically by our FastQC app!
 Let's ssh into frontera and create the folder w/ bash:
 ::
   ssh $USERNAME@frontera.tacc.utexas.edu